robin0f7/auth-tokenexchange/README.md

-# Tokenator
+# Auth Token Exchange

-Derive tokens for internal services based on id tokens & custom claims from federated oauth2/openid connect providers
+Derive access tokens for internal services based on id tokens & custom claims from federated oauth2/openid connect providers.
+And, potentially, polyesensus registered user data.

 ## alowed scopes (this is tbd)

 * [ ] provider has master white list. no one gets anything not in that.